sans-blue-team/sec555-mdwiki-v1/docs/Labs/555_1/Dettect/dettect.md

 ![](./media/data_sources_leveled_up.PNG)

 Compare the two tabs now.
 You can easily see that by strategically adding in key data sources and detection capabilities LabMEINC would be able to level up their overall security.
-Now would be a great time to begin to map out your organization's visibility and detection capbailiities.
+Now would be a great time to begin to map out your organization's visibility and detection capabilities.
 How do you stack up against LabMeINC?

 ## Lab Conclusion

 In this lab, you reviewed the functionality of the DeTTECT tool and used it to map out data source visibility and detection capabilities.
-From that exercise you were able to visualize the data source against the MITRE Framework to evaluate LabMeINC's current capability to see and detect evil within their environment.
+From that exercise, you were able to visualize the data source against the MITRE Framework to evaluate LabMeINC's current capability to see and detect evil within their environment.

 **DeTTECT Lab is now complete**\!